asterisk/documentation/docs/Configuration/Applications/External-IVR-Interface.md

----
+!!! info ""

-**Information:**  Use of `stderr` for message communication is discouraged because it is not supported by a socket connection.
+    Use of `stderr` for message communication is discouraged because it is not supported by a socket connection.

----
+[//]: # (end-info)

 To create a socket connection use the form: